Shotbow/fudawiki-files/hanafuda/games/oicho-kabu.md

 Alternatively, one can take an international 52-card deck and remove all Kings, Queens, and Jacks, leaving only the pip cards.
 Ignoring suits (and counting the Aces as 1), the result is exactly equivalent to a kabufuda deck.

 In addition to the deck, a collection of chips to represent points will be highly useful.
+Using different colours of chips for each player will help with tracking bets.

 ## Ground Rules
 Before play begins, the group should agree on the following: